jrjones/blog.jrj.org/pages/what-i-use.md

         <p>I also rent movies through iTunes, which, unlike purchased content, is not evidence of my own stupidity.</p>
         <p>The library is stored on a NAS device in my basement, and can be consumed from Apple TVs, iOS devices, and computers throughout the house.</p>

-        <h2>Streaming Video: <em>Netflix, Amazon, and Hulu</em></h2>
+        <h2>Streaming Video: <em>Netflix, CBS All Access, Amazon, and Hulu</em></h2>
         <p>We occasionally use streaming services to catch up with episodes we've missed, or binge-watch shows old and new.
 The three main services we use are Netflix, Amazon, and Hulu.
-However, I'm constantly trying out new services.</p>
+However, I'm constantly trying out new services.
+Thanks to Star Trek, I'll probably have a CBS All-Access sub forever now.</p>

         <h2>Music: <em>Apple Music</em></h2>
         <p>Most of my music purchased in the last 10 years was from Apple's iTunes Store (though a small chunk has come from Amazon... it's great that everything plays nicely together now days.)
 We also have a family subscription to Apple Music, which we don't use nearly enough-- old habits die hard.</p>